 CREEC joined the team in 2014 to help address barrier and policy issues arising under the ADA.

-CREEC, ACLU-NPP, and ACLU of Montana are now pleased to announce that we have reached a settlement of the remaning ADA issues with the Montana Department of Corrections.
-In summary, pursuant to this new settlement, MDOC will
+CREEC, ACLU-NPP, and ACLU of Montana are now pleased to announce that we have reached a settlement of the remaining ADA issues with the Montana Department of Corrections.
+In summary, pursuant to this new settlement, MDOC will:

 - Remove specific architectural barriers identified by court-appointed experts or take specific steps to ensure program access;